-Toy Poodles are generally good with other pets and dogs.
+Toy Poodle puppies are generally good with other pets and dogs.
 Unless given rules to follow and limits as to what they are and are not allowed to do, this breed will tend to bark a lot.
 Do not let this small dog develop Small Dog Syndrome, human induced behaviors where the dog believes he is pack leader to humans.

 This causes varying degrees of behavior issues, including, but not limited, to snapping, growling, guarding, demanding, untrustworthiness with children and sometimes adults, sensitive, nervous, reserved with strangers and obsessive barking, as the dog tries to tell the humans what it is HE wants THEM to do.

 This little dog can be good with children, however, is usually recommended for older children who know how to display leadership skills.
 The reason is that most humans treat the dog in such a way that makes it unsure just who the pack leader is in the human-dog relationship.

 The dog, in his mind, is convinced HE is the leader to humans.
 These are NOT Toy Poodle traits, but rather traits brought on by meek owners.
 Make sure you are your dog’s firm, consistent, confident pack leader, providing daily mental and physical exercise in order to have a trustworthy, mentally stable dog.